atlegangmaimane77-max/pat2-subtask1/README.md

 Word Example
 HELLO → .... . .-.. .-.. ---
 SOS → ... --- ...
+Explanation
+A dot represents a short signal.
+A dash represents a longer signal.
+Spaces are used to separate letters and words.

+Morse code can be sent using sound, light, or electrical signals.

 Importance of Morse Code

 Morse code played an important role in communication history.
 It was especially useful during emergencies because messages could still be transmitted even when voice communication failed.
 Today, Morse code is still used by amateur radio operators and in emergency signalling.